 Oakwood also supports children in four specific areas, through which the prime areas are strengthened and applied:

-In Key Stage 1 and Key Stage 2 the semi-formal creative curriculum provides a more thematic approach for all pupils.
-Six topics have been chosen for each year, over a four year cycle, allowing adequate subject coverage for each year.
+The semi-formal creative curriculum provides a thematic approach for all pupils.
+Three topics have been chosen for each year which allow activities to be planned around.

 Methodologies, approaches, access and materials are modified and differentiated according to the needs of individuals within each class.
 Planning of the semi-formal curriculum is undertaken to ensure breadth, balance, depth and progression of learning for all pupils.
 In addition, some aspects of personal and social education are given a high priority and form part of the individual education for each child.

-Pupils with more complex needs can access the curriculum though the use of multi – sensory approaches.
+Pupils access the curriculum though the use of multi – sensory approaches.
 This enables the children to use and integrate their senses, to learn about themselves and the world about them.